emalinegayhart/MimoTomo/README.md

 **future plan:**
 - ability to add accessories or items to/around your mimotomo
-- extend capability to screen analysis overlay
+- extend capability to screen analysis overlay (using C)

 **test plan:**